 Decorations are the fun part.
 Keeping things age-appropriate, decorate your house to make it look festive.
 Hang orange, black and purple streamers, balloons and other Halloween-themed decorations.
 Incorporate fall decorations like pumpkins, scarecrows, hay bales and corn stalks into the mix for a less frightening theme for younger children.
 Older children enjoy scarier things like ghost, witches and things that make spooky sounds.
 Include a black light or two for added fun.

 Preparing the food is the most time consuming part.
 To save time, you can purchase the Halloween birthday treats at the store, but it’s a lot of fun to do it yourself, too.
+You might even want to hire a professional birthday party caterer like Matteo’s Gourmet Food Services to handle all of the food preparation for you.
 The sky is the limit when it comes to putting together a menu for a Halloween birthday party.
 Cupcakes decorated in festive colors are a hit with all kids, and spiced apple cider is a favorite fall treat.
 For a healthier snack, you could include pumpkin seeds and cheese and crackers.
 Cut the cheese with Halloween-shaped cookie cutters for added décor.
 You can have fun turning every day food into scary, gory morsels for older children and delight younger children with colorful, fun finger foods such as small sandwiches and cookies.

 Ask guests to attend the party in costumes and hold a contest for the best costume.
 Hold a ‘Bobbing for Apples’ contest and give out prizes for both.
 Younger kids can participate in a parade around your neighborhood to show off their costumes, with the birthday child leading the way.